Imagine Dragons' Dan Reynolds & Daughter Perform Cyndi Lauper Duet

 Related: Imagine Dragons Debut New Track ‘Levitate’ from ‘Passengers’ Soundtrack

 The clip features his daughter Arrow in a fuschia wig and matching outfit, singing the Cyndi Lauper classic “Girls Just Wanna Have Fun.”
-Reyonlds attempts to join in and is quickly shut down by his four-year-old, but he can’t help himself, belting out the final vocalization.
+Reynolds attempts to join in and is quickly shut down by his four-year-old, but he can’t help himself, belting out the final lyrics.

 “Get it!” says the obviously impressed camera operator, presumably Dan’s wife Aja Volkman.